kiat/codeAssist/docs/CodeAssist_backend_endpoints.md

 **Description:**

-<p>Enrolls a student in a course using entry code.
+<p>Enrolls a person in a course using entry code.
 This is used on the student
 side where they can enroll into a course without a instructor adding them if they have the entry code.</p>